viukpe/Crew-connect/README.md

-# Crew-connect - Online Social Collaboration for Film Makers
+# Crew Connect - Online Social Collaboration for Film Makers

 Crew-connect is an innovative online social collaboration site designed to simplify the process of finding film crew members and accessing valuable information about their past film projects.
 Whether you are a filmmaker looking to build your team or a crew member searching for exciting projects to be a part of, Crew-connect is here to streamline the connection process.